 - Princeton Review – test prep resources, admissions counseling, and nationwide program and institution search

 As a college student, you face challenges outside of the classroom, and these challenges can sometimes make academic success difficult.
-We totally understand that, so support services are available to help you deal with important issues and to provide greater opportunity for your academic success.
+We offer many support services to help you deal with important issues and to provide greater opportunity for your academic success.
 LCCC’s Advocacy and Resource Center (ARC) can connect you with help and resources to help you stay on track.
 Support services include:

 - Commodore Cupboard (food insecurity)

-- Commodore Career Closet (clothing for business wear or interviews)
+- Commodore Career Closet (clothing for work or interviews)

 - Emergency Aid